Soyoomi/dubu-cogs/README.md

 Most cogs will have a kpop spin on things, get over it, I'm addicted.

-List of repositories, including URLs and the cogs they're used in -
+List of repo's i've ~~stolen code from~~ edited, including URLs and the cogs they're used in -
 -
 -